Embedding Network Autoregression for time series analysis and causal peer effect inference: Real Data Example

 \textbf{Wind speed time series data:} Next we apply the ENAR model to a multivariate time series data containing wind speed measurements over 721 time periods at 102 weather stations in England and Wales.
 We take this dataset from the R package GNAR \cite{knight2019generalised}.
 This is a data with large $T$ and large $N$.
 We assess the accuracy of model fits in terms of the ability to accurately predict responses in 1 time period ahead.

-To compare the models over a range of time periods, we perform 1 step ahead predictions 200 times.
+To compare the models over a range of periods, we perform 1 step ahead predictions 200 times.
 In the $i$ th prediction task, we fit the NAR and ENAR models to the time series until time $519+i$ and predict the response at $520+i$ th time.
 We continue to increase $i$ and slide the window of training data until $i=200$.
-For the ENAR model we estimate the dimension of the latent factors in the RDPG model is $d=7$.
+For the ENAR model we estimate the dimension of the latent variables as $K=10$ using our IC model selection criterion.

-The figure \ref{vswind_aic} (left) shows the 1 step ahead prediction error from the ENAR and NAR model.
-Out of these 200 test time windows, ENAR gives smaller MSPE in 68.5\% of the cases.
+Figure \ref{vswind_aic} (left) shows the 1 step ahead prediction error from the ENAR and NAR model.
+Out of these 200 test time windows, ENAR gives a smaller MSPE in 64\% of the cases.
 Therefore we conclude ENAR outperforms NAR in this prediction task.
 Both the AIC and BIC criteria in Figure \ref{vswind_aic} also point to superior model fit by the ENAR model over the NAR model.
 The parameter estimates of the peer effect and lagged effect (momentum effect) parameters along with their standard errors for one representative model with $T=520$ is shown in Table \ref{vswind_estimates} in the Appendix.
 We can see that both effects are statistically significant, with the momentum effect being roughly 10 times that of the peer effect.
 The parameter estimates for both of these effects are significantly different in the ENAR model from those in the NAR model, as is evident from the size of the differences of these estimates relative to their standard errors.
 In figure \ref{vswind_boxplot} we display the boxplots of parameter estimates corresponding to the peer effect and lagged effect parameters from the 200 ENAR and NAR models.
 The plot shows a clear difference in the parameter estimates from the two models.